Zoram Medical College: Admissions

 Students are admitted through the Higher & Technical Education Department, Government of Mizoram on the basis of National Eligibility and Entrance Test (NEET) scores.
 Total number of students admitted per year is 100, with 15% of seats reserved for All India Quota, 15% seats for NRI Quota and 70% of seats reserved for the State Quota.

 Courses

-The college offers MBBS course which is affiliated to Mizoram University under permission of the Board of Governors in supersession of the Medical Council of India.
+The college offers MBBS course which is affiliated to Mizoram University under permission of the Board of Governors in supersession of the National Medical Commission.